 Introduction of the Partner HEIs

-The Department of Forestry was first established in 1998, with the first batch of students being registered in 1999.
-The department offers a Bachelor of Science in Agriculture (Forestry Specialisation) degree programme.
-The programme aims at developing scientists who will be competent in sustainable management of natural resources (land, forestry and wildlife), aware of environmental conservation and be able to help communities in sustainable use of forests and trees.
+The Department of Forestry was established in 1998, with the first batch of students being registered in 1999.
+The Department, initially, was offering Bachelor of Science in Agriculture (Forestry Specialization) programme.
+However, in 2019, the Department secured a full accreditation and now offers Bachelor of Science in Forestry, with the first batch of students being registered in 2020.
+The new programme aims at developing forest scientists who will be competent in sustainable management of forest resources, environmental conservation, forest operations, and entrepreneurial skills.

 The Tshwane University of Technology is the largest residential higher education institution in South Africa, with an annual enrolment figure of 60,000.
 Within TUT, The Faculty of Science is the leading research faculty, making a substantial contribution every year to the total research output of the country.

 In the field of agricultural sciences, The Department of Crop Sciences boasts one of the largest training facilities of its kind in South Africa as well as fully equipped Skills Centres.
 Apart from one of the few higher education institutions in the country to offer the full range of agricultural courses, the department will be offering a Higher Certificate in Forestry Management from 2022.

 The Fort Cox forestry department is one of the two academic departments in the Fort Cox College of Agriculture and Forestry.
 The department offers a dynamic, academic three-year general forestry diploma programme at NQF level 6.
 The programme is accredited and recognised by the Council on Higher education.